 Please be sure to address each risk you list in section 12.3 and how you will minimize each risk.
-Researchers often make the mistake of addressing some of the risks.
+Researchers often make the mistake of addressing only some of the risks.

-For physical interventions, biopsies, blood draws, rigorous exercise, please explain safety precautions, sanitation procedures, treatment of wounds, bruising, and injury.
+For physical interventions, biopsies, blood draws, and rigorous exercise, please explain safety precautions, sanitation procedures, and treatment of wounds, bruising, and injury.
 Please provide detailed information.
 The IRB will send back the application to rewrite this section if you do not thoroughly address mitigation for higher risk studies.

 12.5 Medical or Psychological Services

-If your study includes physical interventions biopsies, blood draws, suicidal ideations, sensitive topics that include trigger questions, you should answer YES to this question.
+If your study includes physical interventions biopsies, blood draws, suicidal ideations, and/or sensitive topics that include trigger questions, you should answer YES to this question.